 Food is central to our lives in so many ways.
 We nourish our bodies with it and express our love through it.
 Some of my most cherished memories and relationships have been cultivated over shared meals.
 Food is key to our communities and our health, and as a company at the centre of people’s relationship with what they eat, we feel deeply motivated to make a positive impact.

 We’ve long worked to expand access to healthy food, and we’re building on that foundation through Instacart Health, an initiative that includes product innovations, new partnerships, cutting-edge research, and policy advocacy.
 Instacart Health is focused on three key themes where we believe we can make the most difference: nutrition security, making healthier choices easier, and food-as-medicine.

-For example, Fresh Funds lets organizations—such as non-profits, employers, insurance companies, or health systems—give people funds for nutritious food from grocery retailers on our platform to increase nutrition access and incentivize healthy habits.
-A range of public and private sector organizations are piloting the use of Fresh Funds—including those that allow healthcare providers to write individually tailored food recommendations for patients, and Partnership for a Healthier America, a leading nonprofit working to transform the food landscape in pursuit of health equity.
+For example, Fresh Funds lets organisations – such as non-profits, employers, insurance companies, or health systems – give people funds for nutritious food from grocery retailers on our platform to increase nutrition access and incentivise healthy habits.
+A range of public and private sector organisations are piloting the use of Fresh Funds – including those that allow healthcare providers to write individually-tailored food recommendations for patients, and Partnership for a Healthier America, a leading non-profit working to transform the food landscape in pursuit of health equity.

 This is a long-term focus for us, and my hope is that Instacart can empower the industry to improve health.

 How important are Instacart shoppers and how do you think about supporting them?